ymath-io/ymath.io/content/courses/exponents/exponents-basic/special-powers/index.md

 Notice anything?
 There is a clear pattern: $1$ to the power of any number is still $1$.
 This makes sense because no matter how many times you multiply $1$ by itself, the product should always be $1$.

-If we call the exponent $x$, we get
+If we call the exponent $x$, we get the property
 $1^x=1$, where $x$ is any number.

 ## $0$ as a Base